TL;DR: Is Granola AI Worth It in 2026?

 No. Granola does not record video or audio.
 It only transcribes audio that plays through your device.
 This means there’s no audio playback and no visual recording, just text-based transcripts and AI-generated notes.

-Not really.
-Granola offers a free trial that includes 25 meetings with full feature access.
-However, after those 25 meetings, there’s no permanent free plan.
-Paid plans start at $18/month per user, which is relatively high compared to competitors that offer unlimited free usage.
+Paid plans start at $14/month per user, which is relatively high compared to competitors that offer unlimited free usage.

 That depends on your local laws.
-While Granola doesn’t technically record audio or video, it does transcribe conversations.
+Granola doesn’t technically record audio or video, but it does transcribe conversations.
 In many jurisdictions, you are legally required to inform or gain consent before transcribing or recording any conversation.
 Always check local laws and notify others before using it.

 Yes.
 Granola includes multiple meeting note templates, or you can create your own.
 Notes are editable in a Notion-style interface, making it easy to refine or reorganize content after the meeting.